cheerful/freckle-apidocs/content/v2/index.md

     * **already_exists**: another resource has the same value as this field.
     * **Custom errors codes can be defined for resources, and will be documented in the resource's API page.**

+## Deleting or Archiving Resources

+In certain cases, some resources can only be deleted if certain conditions are met.
+If these resources cannot be deleted, then they may be archived.
+An example of this is the Project resource: a project cannot be deleted if it has any entries, invoices, or expenses; but it can be archived.
+However, if a project does not have any entries, invoices, or expenses; then it cannot be archived (it can only be deleted).

+For these resources, we have two separate actions for deleting and archiving.
+The Delete action is accessible through the `DELETE` HTTP verb, while the archive action is accessible via `PUT archive/`.

+### When a resource cannot be deleted

+The delete action will only succeed if the resource is able to deleted.
+If the resource is unable to be deleted, a `422` error will be returned, with an explanation for why the resource cannot be deleted.

+This explanation uses a new error code: **dependent**, and the **field** field will indicate which associated resources exist and are preventing this resource from being deleted.

+**Note that custom error codes can be defined for a resource's delete action, and will be documented in the resource's API page.**

+<%= headers 422 %>
+<%= json :delete_error_example %>

+### When a resource cannot be archived

+The archive action will only succeeed if the resource is able to archived.
+If the resource is able to be deleted, then it is unable to be archived.
+If a resource is unable to be archived, a `422` error will be returned, with an explanation for why cd ..the resource cannot be archived.

+This explanation uses a new error code: **deletable**, and the **field** field will point to the `id` field.
+This error code indicates that the delete action should be called on this resource.

+**Note that custom error codes can be defined for a resource's archive action, and will be documented in the resource's API page.**

+<%= headers 422 %>
+<%= json :archive_error_example %>

 ## Uploading Files

 If an action includes a file as one of the request parameters (such as when creating an import), then you must send your request parameters as traditional multipart HTTP key/value pairs instead of as a JSON object.